 You Have Sex

 “Theoretically, STDs can survive on dirty sheets, but you’re more likely to suffer from parasites, both body and genital lice, which could transfer to the sheets and cause itchy eruptions and bacterial infections,” Young says.
+It's important to wash and dry infested linens at the highest temperature possible since lice can't be killed by washing alone.
 “Scabies infestations, for example, are caused by a mite that burrows into the top layer of the skin during sex, but they’re also notorious for living on linens and transferring from linens to humans, resulting in an unbearably itchy dermatitis.”

 You Don’t Feel Well

-If you’ve suffered through the flu, a cold, or any sickness, it’s especially important to wash your sheets every few days.
+If you’ve suffered through the flu, a cold, or any sickness, it’s especially important to wash your sheets every few days in the hottest temperature the fabric will allow.
 “Otherwise, you could easily spread pathogenic bacteria, fungus, yeast, or a virus, contaminating anyone in contact with your linens,” Young says.
 “In these situations, it’s crucial to wash bedding on high heat and consider bleach if it’s safe to use on your linens.”

 But What's the Best Way to Wash Sheets?